ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 There's a more elaborated way of updating your K3s nodes, which is Kubernetes-native.
 It automates, up to a point, the process, although it makes more sense to use it in more complex cluster setups.
 With the small cluster you have built with this guide, there's little advantage on using this procedure (beyond having some practice with it).

-Take a look to this method in the [official K3s documentation](https://docs.k3s.io/upgrades/automated), although you will have to create a kustomize project to put everything explained there in a single and more manageable package.
-Also bear in mind that with your cluster, no matter what, you will have to edit and launch this process manually every time you want to apply an update.
+Take a look to this method in the [official K3s documentation](https://docs.k3s.io/upgrades/automated), although you have to create a kustomize project to put everything explained there in a single and more manageable package.
+Also bear in mind that with your cluster, no matter what, you have to edit and launch this process manually every time you want to apply an update.

 ### Updating the `kubectl` command

-Now that you have your K3s cluster updated, you'll have a mismatch between the version of your `kubectl` command and the Kubernetes server version it's connecting to.
+Now that you have your K3s cluster updated, you have a mismatch between the version of your `kubectl` command and the Kubernetes server version it is connecting to.
 Check this out in your `kubectl` client system:

 ~~~sh
 $ kubectl version